JimothyGreene/EE461L-Group2-FinalProject/README.md

 ### Frontend

 Our frontend React app is currently deployed through Heroku using a Github CI/CD action, and it available [here](https://ee461l-final-project-group-2.herokuapp.com/).
 As code is pushed/merged into the `main` branch, it will automatically be pushed to the heroku app.
+Please note: it will take about 2 minutes for the changes to propogate to the url.

 ## Development Environment